 - CSE email announcements

 - Access to CSE staff printers

-- Thesis students who require an account before the start of their enrolment period (in this case, please use the notification form in myCSE, and please provide a student number and date of birth)
+- Thesis students who need an account before the start of their enrolment period

 - Thesis students who are on leave but are still unofficially working with their supervisor